Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ### Trusted Foundry Program

-As part of the supply chain management, the supply of hardware must be also be reviewed.
+As part of the supply chain management, the supply of hardware must also be reviewed.
 The **DoD** (US Department of Defense) created the **Trusted Foundry Program** for their microprocessor supply.
 It is a microprocessor manufacturing utility operated by the DoD and part of a validated supply chain.